Patient Guide To Femero-Acetabular Impingement And Hip Arthroscopy

 Frequently Asked Questions About Hip Arthroscopy?

-Hip Arthroscopy surgery requires the bones of the hip joint (ball and socket) to be separated by approximately 1-1.5 centimetres (cm).
+The procedure requires the bones of the hip joint (ball and socket) to be separated by approximately 1-1.5 centimetres (cm).

 This is achieved by applying traction using special boot that will be strapped to your foot.
 Under x-ray control, air and fluid are injected into the hip to safely allow the introduction of a small telescope (arthroscope) and the surgical instruments into the joint.

 This is all part of the surgical healing process.
 You will require crutches for a few days and possibly longer (this depends on the individual).
-Following your hip arthroscopy surgery you will be reviewed by Mr Singh at approximately 10-14 days to remove the stitches from the wounds.
+Following your surgery you will be reviewed by Mr Singh at approximately 10-14 days to remove the stitches from the wounds.
 This appointment will be made prior to your surgery and will be documented on your confirmation of surgery form.

 All surgery carries some risks.
-Complications following hip arthroscopy surgery are rare.
+Complications following hip arthroscopy surgery are rare,

 Complications can include general surgical risks as well as specific hip arthroscopy risks: General surgical risks comprise Standard anaesthetic risks which your anaesthetist will explain to you.
 Infection risk would be approximately 1:1000.
-Blood clots (thrombosis) in the leg following hip arthroscopy are exceptionally rare and Mr Singh recommends you were compression stocking (TEDS) for two weeks following your hip arthroscopy surgery and will provide you with blood thinning injection at the time of your surgery to reduce to the risk of any clots developing.
-Bleeding – this can occur if a major blood vessel is damaged and is extremely rare.
+Blood clots (thrombosis) in the leg following hip arthroscopy are exceptionally rare and Mr Singh recommends you were compression stocking (TEDS) for two weeks following your surgery and will provide you with blood thinning injection at the time of your surgery to reduce to the risk of any clots developing.
+Bleeding – this is can occur if a major blood vessel is damage and is extremely rare.

 Specific Hip Arthroscopy risks are rare and comprise nerve paraesthesia or numbness – sometimes the leg traction used during the procedure can lead to pressure on the nerves in the groin.
 This can cause temporary numbness around the groin or genitalia.
 This is uncommon and although there is a theoretical risk that this numbness could be permanent, there has been no such problem and all cases of numbness have recovered usually in a few days.
 Numbness around the incisions is rare and can lead to permanent numbness or altered sensation around the side of the hip.